homermultitext/hmt-textmodel/examples.md

 The following examples illustrate ways to work with vectors of token analyses.

-## Turn a vector analyses into a new text corpus citable by token
+## Turn a vector of analyses into a new text corpus citable by token

+Create a text corpus using alternate readings, where they exist, rather than diplomatic readings:

-    val citableNodes = tokens.map(_.simpleText)
+    val citableNodes = tokens.map(_.readWithAlternate)
     val newCorpus = Corpus(citableNodes)

+Create a text corpus using purely diplomatic readings:

+    val citableNodes = tokens.map(_.readWithDiplomatic)
+    val newCorpus = Corpus(citableNodes)

 ## Alternate readings

-From a vector of analyses, select all the analyses that include an alternate reading from the diplomatic reading:
+From a vector of analyses, select all the analyses that include *any* category of alternate reading differing from the diplomatic reading:

     val altTokens = tokens.filter(_.hasAlternate)

+Select all analyses that include an expanded abbrevation:

+    val abbrTokens = tokens.filter(_.isAbbreviation)

+Select all analyses that include a scribal correction:

+    val abbrTokens = tokens.filter(_.hasScribalCorrection)

+Select all analyses that include a scribal multiform:

+    val abbrTokens = tokens.filter(_.hasMultiform)

 ## Lexical disambiguation